mainvest/knope/README.md

 ### Format

-Include `{"format": "html"}` in the request to view the output of the Handlebars as HTML.
+Include `{"format": "html"}` in the request to view the output from Handlebars as HTML.

 ## Dependencies